Tallapelly/system-design/sd.md

 - OOD to model the programs

 ** The main motive of the LLD is use to convert the class diagram to actual code usign oops **

+ We should also keep in mind that our code is  testable ,maintanable refactored ready which is production ready and it is ready for changes also or ready extension